ucsd-ml-arts/generative-audio-winson-luk/README.md

 Google Magenta provides a trained Music VAE model to generate 16-bar trios with a lead, bass, and drums.
 After experimenting with different temperatures and other parameters to optimize for "catchiness," the MIDI can be exported to a DAW such as Logic Pro X to process with vocals.

-To exhibit the versitility of Music VAE's MIDI trios, the same MIDI accompanies vocalists across the top three Western music genres: rock, pop, and hip hop.
-The MIDI remains unchanged - the only human inputs are the choice of instrumentation and occasional track muting.
+To exhibit the versitility of Music VAE's MIDI trios, the same repeating MIDI accompanies vocalists across the top three Western music genres: rock, pop, and hip hop.
+Songs with relatively non-melodic vocals have been chosen since the MIDI is scaleless and keyless.
+Across the three songs, the AI-generated MIDI remains unchanged - the only human inputs are the choice of instrumentation and occasional track muting, attuned to the original song.

-While the resulting songs do not sound as natural as the originals, they might be able to pass an auditory Turing test.
+While the resulting songs do not sound as natural as the originals, with further processing, they could potentially pass an auditory Turing test.

 ## Model/Data